peffis/edocker.mk/README.md

 repo is to integrate that way of building of erlang docker images nicely with erlang.mk in a reusable manner.

+You can use this project to build erlang releases even if you do not have erlang installed on your machine and make a minimal erlang docker image of your release.
+It uses a docker instance as build machine so you can build a linux release and docker image even if you are on a Mac.

 # documentation

 ## requirements